No Way Out (The Walking Dead): Plot

 Stopped on the road by a group of Saviors, Abraham, Sasha, and Daryl are forced to give up their weapons.
-They are told that their property now belongs to Negan.
-The group leader has one of the henchmen take Daryl to the back of the fuel truck to begin a thorough search, while continuing his attempts to intimidate Abraham and Sasha into revealing the location of Alexandria.
-He suggests he is going to kill Abraham when Daryl, who has silently strangled the henchman to death, blows up the entire group with Abraham's RPG launcher.
+They are told their property now belongs to Negan.
+The group leader instructs a henchman to take Daryl to the back of the fuel truck to search him, while continuing his attempts to intimidate Abraham and Sasha into revealing the location of Alexandria.
+He suggests he is going to kill Abraham when Daryl, who silently strangled the henchman to death despite the Savior cutting his back, blows up the entire group with Abraham's RPG launcher.

 Rick, Carl, Gabriel, Michonne, Judith, Jessie, Ron, and Sam escape Jessie's house in makeshift walker-gut ponchos to camouflage themselves from the walkers, holding hands to stay together.
 Rick decides to lead them to the quarry to retrieve vehicles and repeat his earlier plan to lure the herd away from Alexandria, while Gabriel takes Judith to the safety of his church.
 Jessie tries to get Sam to go with Gabriel, but he refuses.
 As they head toward the front gate, Sam has a breakdown when he notices a walker-child, and his cries attract the walkers, who devour him alive.
 Jessie refuses to let go of Sam's hand, and is also feasted upon.
 Carl is unable to free himself from Jessie's grip, so Rick chops off Jessie's arm with a hatchet, freeing Carl, who stumbles and drops his gun.
 With his entire family now dead, Ron picks up Carl's gun and aims it at Rick, but Michonne impales him with her katana.
 The gun fires, however, shooting out Carl's right eye.

 Meanwhile, the Wolf hides with Denise, waiting for an opportunity to slip through the walkers and escape.
 When there is a clear route over the wall they make their move, but the Wolf goes back to save a faltering Denise and is bitten in the process.
 Denise makes a deal to save his life if he gets her to the infirmary.
-While Denise puts a tourniquet around his arm, the Wolf questions why he endangered himself to save her and the psychiatrist suggests that he's changed and become more like the Alexandrians.
+While Denise puts a tourniquet around his arm, the Wolf questions why he endangered himself to save her and she, a psychiatrist, suggests that he's changed and become more like the Alexandrians.